nutriverse/gnr/README.md

 ## Installation

-`gnr` is available via GitHub as follows:
+`gnr` is not yet availabel on CRAN.
+To install `gnr`, use GitHub as
+follows:

 ``` r
 if(!require(devtools)) install.packages("devtools")